Christ’s Present Ministry for the Church

 1 John 1:9: “If we confess our sins, he is faithful and righteous to forgive us our sins, and to cleanse us from all unrighteousness.”

-When we lose our sense of righteousness, and the adversary has gained the ascendancy, then we make the confession of our sins and we cry for mercy.
+When we lose our sense of righteousness, and the adversary has gained the ascendancy, then we agree with God concerning our sin, that we need cleansing of our sins and we ask for mercy.
 Jesus takes up our case.

 He is the righteous One.
 He can stand for us.
 When we lose our sense of righteousness, He can restore us again to our fellowship.